Heier2013/awesome-stars/README.md

 ## PHP

+- [piwik](https://github.com/piwik/piwik) - Liberating Web Analytics.
+Star us on Github? +1.
+Piwik is the leading open alternative to Google Analytics that gives you full control over your data.
+Piwik lets you easily collect data from websites, apps & the IoT and visualise this data and extract insights.
+Privacy is built-in.
+We love Pull Requests!
 - [hprose-php](https://github.com/hprose/hprose-php) - Hprose for PHP
 - [lygit](https://github.com/ijry/lygit) - 基于ThinkPHP的git版本控制系统WEB端实现，目前仅支持http协议，不支持SSH协议。
 - [monolog](https://github.com/Seldaek/monolog) - Sends your logs to files, sockets, inboxes, databases and various web services